helium/HIP/0062-helium-hub.md

 # Stakeholders
 [stakeholders]: #stakeholders

 - The Helium Community as a whole.
-This will drastically changes the way Helium functions.
+This will drastically change the way Helium operates.

 # Detailed Explaination
 [detailed-explanation]: #detailed-explanation